-I had come to study school psychology given that this subject was nonexistent in Pakistan.
-The American schools required me to get another master's however, every course in the program was something I had already done in my masters in psychology.
+I had come to study school psychology, because of my interest in psychological assessment as I had minored in assessment in my graduate program, and also because this subject was nonexistent in Pakistan.
+The US universities required me to get another master’s degree to get admission to a doctoral program, however, every course in the school psychology program was something I had already done in my master’s degree in psychology.
 Choosing not to be bored, I started debating about clinical or counseling psychology.
-At the same time my mother had started educating teachers to learn counseling skills to help the children who were have academic challenges and helping them make appropriate career decisions as these must be made during middle school in Pakistan.
+At the same time, my mother had started educating teachers to learn counseling skills to help the children who were have academic challenges and helping them make appropriate career decisions as these must be made during middle school in Pakistan.
 I thought a degree in counseling will make me a good resource for her and thus began a wonderful partnership.
-As I learned I sent her resources and information and the Institute for Educational and Vocational Counseling was born along with a journal.
-She had applied for support from U.N.E.S.C.O and from the Pakistan Association of University Women, The American Association of University Women, The Virginia Gildersleeves Fund, and the International Federation of University Women.
-I proceeded on to getting my doctorate at Pennsylvania State University with leaders in the field such as Edwin L. Herr (Career Psychology), John Keats (Multimodal Therapy), and many other superb faculty members including Paul Games (Statistics and Educational Psychology).
+As I learned, I sent her resources and information and the Institute for Educational and Vocational Counseling was born along with a journal.
+She was able to establish the Institute and the journal with support from UNESCO and from the Pakistan Association of University Women, The American Association of University Women, The Virginia Gildersleeves Fund and the International Federation of University Women.
+I proceeded on to obtain my doctorate at Pennsylvania State University with leaders in the field such as Edwin L. Herr (Career Psychology), John Keats (Multimodal Therapy), and many other superb faculty members including Paul Games (Statistics and Educational Psychology).

 My learning experience was interesting and powerful because it brought up issues of gaps in American Psychology and especially in applied fields where it seemed that everything made sense except it did not quite sit right with me.
-I decided this was due to cultural differences, however, I learned in my masters in counseling that the way I approached the client and related to them made clients from non-dominant groups (ethnic-cultural, sexual orientation, disability, elderly, very young) and women really connect with me.
-However, my practicum supervisor in my master's program thought that I since was unable to maintain a constant stare on the client was a limitation in my counseling style.
+I decided this was due to cultural differences; however, I learned in my Masters in counseling that the way I approached the client and related to them made clients from non-dominant groups (ethnic-cultural, sexual orientation, disability, elderly, very young) and women really connect with me.
+However, my practicum supervisor in my master’s program thought that I since was unable to maintain a constant eye contact with the client, it was a limitation in my counseling style.
 I soon realized that mainstream American theories of counseling did not quite address the needs of all people.
-As soon as I finished my doctorate, I started working on figuring out how to access the client and understand their cultural identity.
-As a result of this research, the Scale to Assess World View© (Ibrahim & Kahn, 1984) was born and shortly after that the Cultural Identity Check List© (Ibrahim, 1990).
+As soon as I finished my doctorate, I started work on figuring out how to access the client and understand his or her cultural identity.
+As a result of this research, the Scale to Assess World View© (Ibrahim & Kahn, 1984) was born and shortly after that the Cultural Identity Check List © (Ibrahim, 1990).
 My focus has been on making counseling and psychotherapy relevant and meaningful for the client.
 I also developed one of the first courses in the nation on counseling across cultures that was approved and offered at the University of Connecticut in 1982.
-Soon after that I started revising all my courses and teaching them from a culture and gender perspective.
-I have expertise in diagnosis and assessment, group counseling, group leadership, multicultural issues in counseling and psychotherapy, and psychology of women and identity development of South Asians.
+Soon after that, I started revising all my courses and teaching them from a culture and gender perspective.
+I have expertise in diagnosis and assessment, group counseling, group leadership, multicultural issues in counseling and psychotherapy and psychology of women and identity development of South Asians.

 Classes I teach at the University of Colorado Denver School of Education & Human Development: